 Kalkan curls snuggly around a historic harbour sheltered at the foot of the towering Taurus Mountains.
 (Read more about the geography of the region at our Lycia website here) The town overlooks a beautiful bay in which islands seem to magically float upon the shimmering sea.

-Narrow streets twist down to the harbour, lined with old whitewashed villas with shuttered windows situated alongside small local specialty shops and restaurants in historic buildings.
-Overhead hang original carved Ottoman Greek timber balconies garlanded with thick masses of brilliantly coloured bougainvillea cascading to the streets below.
+Narrow streets twist down to the harbour, lined with old whitewashed villas alongside small local specialty shops and restaurants in historic buildings.
+Overhead hang original carved Ottoman Greek timber balconies.
+Thick masses of brilliant bougainvillea cascading to the streets below.
 It is a very special place with a unique atmosphere.

 Why is Kalkan so special?

-Not only is Kalkan beautiful, but unlike other Turkish coastal resort towns Kalkan’s main economy is tourism and therefore its citizens put much pride and effort into the town’s historic preservation.
+Not only is Kalkan beautiful, but unlike other Turkish coastal resort towns Kalkan’s main economy is tourism.
+Therefore its citizens put much pride and effort into the town’s historic preservation.
 Because of this, Kalkan has retained the texture of its history by protecting its distinctive Ottoman Greek architecture (it was once an Ottoman Greek and Turkish fishing village).
 Very strict building codes keep the town small and architecturally blended with the historic heart of the town known as “Old Kalkan”.

 Besides the famous “Kalkan Style” historic architecture, the many excellent restaurants of Kalkan contribute to the special atmosphere within Kalkan.
 Good dining has always been the way of life in Kalkan and continues today.
 In fact, Kalkan is said to have the highest number of restaurants and bars per inhabitant or square meter on the Turkish coast (over 100 of them!).
 Additionally, Kalkan is especially renowned in Turkey for its numerous roof terrace restaurants and bars which offer a wonderful view of the town, sea and stars.
 It’s also nice to sit at one of the many fine harbour-side restaurants and watch the pleasure boats and fishermen leave early in the morning as you eat your breakfast, or see the fishing boats return with the day’s catch in the evening.